djtaylor.me

 Every one knows that gunpowder can produce motion.
 That it possesses vast motive-power for both shells and people no one can doubt, in these days when the story of the Revolution is everywhere so well known.

-These thoughts are based on conversations with Charles Dupin and Émile Clapeyron discussing to what extent, if any, the actions of peoples can be put on solid philosophical foundations.
+These thoughts are based on conversations with Dupin and Clapeyron discussing to what extent, if any, the actions of peoples can be put on solid philosophical foundations.

 The National Assembly saw the spontaneous physical separation of republicans and royalists.
 What mechanism can cause this?